 - 1/8 teaspoon kosher salt

 - 1 cup water, plus more as needed

 - 1/2 cup port wine (I used Fonseca Bin 27 Ruby Port)

 - 2 pounds pizza dough or 8 pieces naan bread (I used Whole Foods Pizza Dough)

-- 24-32 ounces of burrata cheese (regular mozzarella may be subsituted)
+- 24-32 ounces burrata cheese (regular mozzarella may be substituted)

 - fresh or dried thyme

 - Melt the butter on low heat in a large skillet.
 Add the onions and salt.
 Sweat the onions, stirring, until they begin to caramelize.
 Turn up the heat to medium-low.
 Once a brown glaze has formed on the bottom of the skillet, pour approximately 2-3 tablespoons of water into the pan to deglaze and use a spatula to scrape up the brown bits and stir them into the onions.
 Repeat this glazing and deglazing process until the onions have been thoroughly caramelized and taste both sweet and bitter, approximately 25-35 minutes.